Param-Uttarwar/beautiful-concurrency/README.md

 The `examples/` directory contains pre-defined examples demonstrating how to use the `Task` and `Orchestrator` classes for different types of workloads.

-You can create your own tasks and run them using the `TaskSchedulerApp` as follows:

 ### 1. Compute-Intensive Tasks

 This example showcases tasks that primarily consume CPU resources, such as finding prime factors and calculating Fibonacci numbers.